hseeberger/akka-sse/README.md

 ## Usage – basics

 akka-sse models server-sent events as `Source[ServerSentEvent, Any]` with `Source` from Akka Streams and `ServerSentEvent` from akka-sse. `ServerSentEvent` is a case class with the following fields:

 - `data` of type `String`: payload, may be empty
-- `eventType` of type `Option[String]` with default `None`: handler to be invoked, e.g. "message" (default), "added", etc.
+- `eventType` of type `Option[String]` with default `None`: handler to be invoked, e.g. "message", "added", etc.
 - `id` of type `Option[String]` with default `None`: sets the client's last event ID string
 - `retry` of type `Option[Int]` with default `None`: set the client's reconnection time

-More info about the above fields can be found in the  [Server-Sent Events specification](http://www.w3.org/TR/eventsource).
+More info about the above fields can be found in the  [specification](http://www.w3.org/TR/eventsource).

 ## Usage – server-side

 In order to produce server-sent events on the server as a response to a HTTP request, you have to bring the implicit `toResponseMarshaller` defined by the `EventStreamMarshalling` trait or object into scope where you define your respective route.
 Then you complete the HTTP request with a `Source[ServerSentEvent]`:

 ``` scala
 object TimeServer {